- 1 Outdoor Empire Recommendations

 Precharged pneumatic, also known as PCP.
 Similar to a pneumatic air gun, you still use a controlled dose of air.
 The reservoir on these systems is precharged by an air compressor, hand pump, or scuba tank.
 Once charged, it is ready to go from ten shots to a few dozen depending on caliber.

 They can be extremely powerful.
 They can fire large rounds of ammunition capable of killing medium game.
 The main downside is their high price, and need for an expensive air filling system.

-Light powered air rifles typically fall into the 600 to 700 FPS rating and delivers a muzzle energy around ten foot pounds total.
+Light powered air rifles typically fall into the 600 to 700 FPS rating and deliver a muzzle energy around ten-foot pounds total.